 But, we did it an he actually slept for 95% of the flight and the other 5% was spent eating.
 I couldn’t believe it.

-That made me a bit over-confident and I took him for a solo trip to Kauai.
-He screamed for 5 hours straight on the flight home and I thought I was going to lose my mind.
+That made me a bit overconfident, so I took him on a solo trip to Kauai.
+He screamed for 5 hours straight on the flight home, and I thought I was going to lose my mind.

-Now I know to always pack lots of snacks, a baby carrier, and extra binkies with binky clips.
-I haven’t had an issue since knock on wood.
+Now I always pack lots of snacks, a baby carrier, and extra binkies with binky clips.
+Knock on wood, I haven’t had an issue since.

 Family Travel Can Be Incredible